Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

        ^
 ```

-if can be used in one line as an expression.
+if can be used in one line as a conditional expression (ternary operator).
+> syntax:  true_result if boolean_expression else false_result,
 See `if_expr.mojo`:
 ```py
 fn main():